GoogleCloudPlatform/google-cloud-python-expenses-demo/docs/datastore.rst

    "read" operations on the API.

-The function delegates to :func:`gcloud_expenses._report_info` to get a mapping describing the report (line 6), and then delegates to :func:`gcloud_expenses._fetch_report_items` to retrieve information about the expense item entities contained in the report (line 7).
-Finally, the function returns the mapping.
+The function delegates to :func:`gcloud_expenses._report_info` to get a mapping describing the report (line 5), and then delegates to :func:`gcloud_expenses._fetch_report_items` to retrieve information about the expense item entities contained in the report (line 6).
+Finally, the function returns the mapping (line 7).

 .. _approve-expense-report: